HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 Imagine electricity as water flowing through a pipe system.
 This analogy, while not perfect, can help us visualize these abstract concepts.

-**Voltage** is like the water pressure in the pipes.
+**Voltage** ($E$ or $V$) is like the water pressure in the pipes.
 It's the force that pushes electrons through a circuit.
 We measure voltage in volts (V).
+Voltage is also sometimes called "electromotive force" or EMF, because it's the "force" that moves electricity.
+Don't worry too much about the term - just remember that voltage and EMF are the same thing.
 In your ham shack, you might encounter various voltages:

 - 12V DC from a car battery or power supply
 - 120V AC from a wall outlet